Perfectly Grilled Chicken Breasts: Thermal Perfection Plus Tandori-Style Recipe

 - Put the dried spices in the oil and cook for a while.
 Or until it sizzles and becomes fragrant.
 Turn off the heat.

-- Let the spiced oil cool for a while before mixing it with yogurt, salt, garlic, ginger, and lemon juice.
+- Let the spiced oil cool for a while before mixing it with yoghurt, salt, garlic, ginger, and lemon juice.

-- Coat the chicken with marinade.
-You can do this with a bowl or place the chicken in a large zipper bag.
+- Coat the chicken with the marinade.
+You can do this with a bowl, or place the chicken in a large zipper bag.

-- Refrigerate the chicken for about 1 hour to 8 hours with the marinade.
+- Refrigerate the chicken with the marinade for 1 to 8 hours.

-- Heat your grill, preferably on high heat, for a start.
+- Heat your grill to high to start.

 - Lower the heat to slightly medium-high before placing the chicken on it.

-- Ensure you oil the grill grates generously.
+- Ensure you generously oil the grill grates.

-- Take out your chicken from the marinade and shake off excess.
+- Take your chicken out of the marinade and shake off the excess.

 - Place the chicken on the direct heat.